 CYDR LODOWY 2015 (ICE CIDER) (ABV: 12%)

 This ice cider is a blend of a few apple varieties, including Rubinette.
 The fermentation process took about 8-9 months.
-Appearance: clear golden color.
+Appearance: clear golden colour.
 Thick body.
 Still.
 Aroma: baked and ripe apple.
 Some sweetness to it and acidic notes.
 Taste: baked apple, apple sorbet, some nice spiciness, cinnamon but also some green notes.
 Moderate acidity beautifully balancing out the sweetness.
 Astringent, some very distant raisin notes.
 I was really amazed and instantly fell in love!
 I could swear I can still taste it in my mouth!
 What a great ice cider!
 Absolutely fantastic!
-Do I need to say that on the way back home to Berlin I purchased a few extra bottles?
+Do I need to say that on the way back home to Berlin I’ve purchased a few extra bottles?
 I was really in heaven!
 6/6!!!

 GRUSZECZNIK LODOWY 2016 (ICE PERRY) (ABV:12%)

 Ice perry is in general extremely rare.
 I haven’t heard so far about ice perry before, not to mention a cidery producing one.
 Hence, to me, this was the highlight of the evening.
 More to that, it is not commercially available yet.
 Soon, perhaps.
 Appearance: clear golden, thick and still.
 Aroma: some sweetness from ripe pears with notes of cinnamon and cloves.
-Taste: ripe and juicy pears with hints of honey and some pleasant spiciness with cinnamon and clove flavors.
+Taste: ripe and juicy pears with hints of honey and some pleasant spiciness with cinnamon and clove flavours.
 Some minor acetic acidity reminded me of clove-pickled pears.
 Very delicious but it can’t beat the ice cider.
 5/6

 Overall, the ice cider was unbeatable and unforgettable.
 This is the first cider ever that scored 6 out of 6!
 If you love cider as I do and if you ever get a chance to visit Poland, tasting the ice cider from Cydr Chyliczki should be part of your tour.
 Well done, Cydr Chyliczki!